 Exclusions to Exempt vs Non-Exempt Employee Classification

-Current professions that are exempt regardless of the 3 tests are:
+Unlike most federal and state labor laws, with employment law, there are many job types with exceptions.
+Current professions that are exempt regardless of the three tests are:

 - Agricultural employees

 - Learned professions (such as clergy, RNs, and engineers)

 - Creative professionals (such as actors and writers)

 - Automobile dealership sales and parts workers